Nia-Server/NiaServer-Docs/docs/en-US/dev/Http-Bot.md

 1. This project communicates based on **HTTP**, so the current Minecraft version should pay attention to enable the **minecraft/server-net** module (this module can only run on the server)

-2. You can go to the [release](https://github.com/NIANIANKNIA/NIASERVER-V4/releases) of the **NIASERVER-V4** project address to download the **NIAHttpBOT.exe** built by the latest release to get the latest version of `NIA-Http-Bot`
+2. You can go to the [release](https://github.com/NIANIANKNIA/NiaServer-Core/releases) of the **NiaServer-Core** project address to download the **NIAHttpBOT.exe** built by the latest release to get the latest version of `NIA-Http-Bot`

-3. If you encounter problems/have suggestions during use, you can go to [issues](https://github.com/NIANIANKNIA/NIASERVER-V4/issues) of **NIASERVER-V4** to give feedback!
+3. If you encounter problems/have suggestions during use, you can go to [issues](https://github.com/NIANIANKNIA/NiaServer-Core/issues) of **NiaServer-Core** to give feedback!

 4. Since it involves **HTTP** communication, please pay attention to the server firewall settings during use, so as not to pose a threat to server security!